sonos/torch-to-nnef/README.md

 > warning !
 This project is still in alpha and might break/change api quickly

+## Goals & Scope

+We intend to export any model formulated with vanilla Torch whatever tensor type (handling quantized model).

+Minimum dependencies in production python package generated (to allow easy integration in other project).

 ## Features

 Allow to export any pytorch model by providing input and model.